Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Decreased ability of the body to process glucose;

-• insulin-dependent diabetes mellitus;
+• Insulin-dependent diabetes mellitus;

-• Increase in intracranial and arterial pressure;
+• Increase in intracranial and blood pressure;

 • Inhibition of sexual development in adolescents,